geelen/css-components-demo/README.md

 ## Conclusion

 So that's where I'm at.
-It just lives here, in this repo, and it's _really_ simply implemented.
+The code is all here in this repo (not on NPM yet), and it's _really_ simply implemented.
 The list of things we would need to solve is _huge_:

 ### Dynamism